ozra/onyx-lang/README.md

     - Tailor made co-routines low level code
 * Onyx 1.2+
 * Improve low level further by facilitating manual memory managment when wanted
-    - for many cases, the lifespan of data and structure of code is really straight forward, if working with hardcore speed need / low latency code, being able to manually allocate and destroy data, thereby keeping the GC sleeping, can be very beneficial, while still being able to setup the non hot parts of the app utilizing the comfort and safety of GC.
+    - for some cases, the lifespan of data and structure of code is really straight forward.
+If working with hardcore speed need / low latency code, being able to manually allocate and destroy data, thereby keeping the GC sleeping, can be very beneficial, while still being able to setup the non hot parts of the app utilizing the comfort and safety of GC.
     - in devel mode, the GC will be used behind the scenes still, in order to be able to make extra checks that objects are not accessed after their official destruction.
     - in release mode you get full on blazing speed.
 * Onyx 1.3+

 ### Notes ###

 - Since the low level aspects are beneficial and transparent to Crystal as well as Onyx, those items are not dependent on the Onyx project.
 - Roadmap - as everything at this point - is subject to change.

 ## Installing ##

 For the time being:

 - You might want highlighter for sublime, etc: `git clone https://github.com/ozra/sublime-onyx.git`
-- Install Crystal (compiler source is in crystal for a forseeable future)
+- Install Crystal (compiler source is in crystal for easy sharing)
 - clone repo `git clone https://github.com/ozra/onyx-lang.git`
 - `make`
-- Run freshly built compiler. which currently looks less then nice, in order to ease the pain of 3rd-party libs, onyx source stdlib. `--stats` and `--verbose` can be nice when hacking on it.
+- Running the freshly built compiler currently looks a mouthful, in order to ease the pain of 3rd-party libs, onyx cornerstone libs ("stdlib"), etc. `--stats` and `--verbose` can be nice when hacking on it.
 Change `./spec/onyx-compiler/first-test.ox` to your application main file to compile your onyx project.
 Use `release` command instead of `devel` to compile with optimizations.
 ```
 CRYSTAL_PATH=./src \
       .build/onyx devel --stats --verbose --link-flags "-L/opt/crystal/embedded/lib" \